 Fully licensed therapists offer a predetermined number of reduced fee slots to assist those who are unable to afford the full rate for the most appropriate service.

 Interns offer sliding scale services through our Counselor Intern Program.
 Follow the link to learn more about working with a counselor intern.

 Please bear in mind that therapy is not only a process but an investment in your health and well being to be prioritized accordingly.

 To limit the control that insurance companies have over your services, we have chosen not to join insurance panels.
 When receiving services from a fully licensed professional, you retain the option to submit Out of Network claims to your insurance company for reimbursement.
 You therapist can provide necessary documentation to submit claims upon request.
 Many clients have successfully submitted Superbills and obtain reimbursement from their insurance companies.

-Please note: Only services provided by Rayvene Whatley LPC may be eligible for reimbursement.
-Services provided by the counselor intern, pre-licensed therapist, or provisionally licensed therapist (LAPC) are not eligible for reimbursement.
+Please note: All services provided by Rayvene Whatley LPC may be eligible for reimbursement.
+Services provided by provisionally licensed therapist (LAPC) may be reimbursable dependent upon terms set by your insurance carrier and health plan.
+Services provided by counselor interns and pre-licensed therapists are not eligible for reimbursement.

 Honestly, many clients come in expecting to use their insurance and then OPT NOT to use insurance by their personal choice.
 It is not, I repeat, it is NOT our position to discourage you from using your benefits.
 If you would like to use insurance, please verify your out of network benefits with your insurance company.